zafstojano/zafstojano/README.md

-I like to train deep neural nets that reason and don't forget.
+I like to train deep neural nets that reason without forgetting.

 ## 👨🏻‍🔬 Research Interests